crest-cassia/caravan/README.md

 # CARAVAN

 A framework for large scale parameter-space exploration.
-Using CARAVAN, you can easily run your simulation programs with a bunch of different parameters in parallel using HPCs.
+Using CARAVAN, you can easily run your simulation programs or other computational jobs with a bunch of different parameters in parallel using HPCs.
 Possible applications include

 - embarrassingly parallel problem